Bears Ears National Monument: Protection efforts

 In July 2015, representatives from the Hopi, Navajo, Ute Mountain Ute, Pueblo of Zuni, and Ute Indian Tribe formed the Bears Ears Inter-Tribal Coalition (BEITC).
 Professor Charley Wilkinson from the University of Colorado, who had a "long history of working on the Colorado Plateau", began working with BEITC on a "pro bono basis as senior advisor" soon after its formation.
 Wilkinson had drafted the 1996 presidential proclamation creating the Grand Staircase–Escalante National Monument.
 In October 2015, the BEITC submitted a proposal to President Barack Obama, seeking the designation of 1,900,000 acre as a national monument which would include Cedar Mesa, Indian Creek, White Canyon, Abajo Mountains, Comb Ridge, Valley of the Gods, and the confluence of the San Juan and Colorado Rivers.
 The Southern Utah Wilderness Alliance described how a "historic coalition of Native American Tribes" requested for the Bears Ears National Monument designation to "provide them with co-management authority to protect their ancestral homelands".

 On July 13, 2016, Utah Representative Rob Bishop unveiled a draft legislation entitled Utah Public Lands Initiative Act (UPLI), a bill to "provide greater conservation, recreation, economic development and local management of Federal lands in Utah, and for other purposes".
 Bishop's UPLI draft bill provided protections for 1,100,000 acre through several smaller wilderness areas and two national conservation areas.
 According to a December 29, 2016, The New York Times article, Bishop, who is among those most critical of the Antiquities Act, opposes the designation of the Bears Ears National Monument.
 He supports repealing or shrinking the designation.
 Following the release of the draft, the BEITC pulled out of discussions citing that it was inadequate and a scaled-down version of their original plan.
 The Southern Utah Wilderness Alliance called Bishop's July 2016 UPLI the "worst piece of wilderness legislation that’s been introduced in Congress since passage of the 1964 Wilderness Act."
 In 2016, the SUWA stated that the UPLI "promote[d] fossil fuel development, motorized recreation, and control of public resources by the State of Utah, and include[d] unprecedented provisions that would limit federal land managers’ ability to manage public lands for the protection of natural and cultural resources".

 The BEITC was not represented at the July 27, 2016, Senate field hearings on the potential impacts of large-scale monument designations.
+A resource management plan for the protection of Bear's Ears was signed by the Bureau of Land Management in 2025.